aboutcode-org/aboutcode/docs/source/archive/gsoc/reports/2024/scancode_toolkit_swastkk.rst

 Overview
 --------

-Previously we were computing the summary at the codebase level which involves `license_clarity_score`, `declared_holder`, `other_license_expressions` and many more.
-This project aims to improve scanning accuracy by computing summary and license clarity scores for each package and its files, rather than for the entire scan.
+Previously, we computed the summary at the codebase level, which included elements like the `license_clarity_score`, `declared_holder`, `other_license_expressions`, and more.
-This involves enhancing package models, and ensuring proper attribute collection for all package ecosystems.
+This project aims to improve scanning accuracy by computing summaries and license clarity scores for each package and its files, rather than for the entire scan.
+This involves enhancing package models and ensuring accurate attribute collection across all package ecosystems.

 Implementation
 --------------

 All the work I did is contained in `this single PR <https://github.com/aboutcode-org/scancode-toolkit/pull/3792>`_.
-I added a new command line option called ``--package-summary`` that someone can use to get the package level summary within a single codebase.
+I added a new command-line option called ``--package-summary`` that users can employ to obtain a package-level summary within a single codebase.
 The package level summary involves the ``license_clarity_score`` calculation and population of package attributes like ``copyright``, ``holder``, ``other_license_expression``, ``notice_text``.
 This option must be called with ``--classify`` option that helps ScanCode further classify scanned files/directories, to determine whether